pokt-network/poktroll/docusaurus/docs/actors/gateway.md

 poktrolld query gateway --help
 ```

-All of the write (i.e. tx) based operations for the `Application` actor can be
+All of the write (i.e. tx) based operations for the `Gateway` actor can be
 viewed by running:

 ```bash